BrianHenryIE/bh-wc-rest-change-units/README.md

 		return 'lbs';
 	}

 	// Do no conversion.
-TODO: infinite loop here. return get_option( 'woocommerce_weight_unit' );
+It seem WordPress prevents any worry of an infinite loop here. return get_option( 'woocommerce_weight_unit' );